Notifications

 Researchers Discover Parallels in Cell Communication between Embryo and Ear

 (pug) Like all complex organisms, every human being originates from a single cell that multiplies through countless cell divisions.
 Thousands of cells coordinate, move, and exert mechanical forces on each other as an embryo takes shape.
 Researchers from the Göttingen Campus Institute for Dynamics of Biological Networks (CIDBN), the Max Planck Institute for Dynamics and Self-Organization, and the University of Marburg have now discovered a new form of coordination in embryonic cell behavior.
-Molecular mechanisms previously known from hearing are involved in this process.
+This involves molecular mechanisms previously known from hearing.
 The researchers attribute the fact that cells use the same proteins in two such different functions to their evolutionary origin.
 The results have been published in the journal Current Biology.

-At the Göttingen Night of Science, scientific institutions open their doors to the public to provide insights into their work.
-It offers the opportunity to talk to researchers and participate in various activities and experiments.
+During the Göttingen Night of Knowledge, scientific institutions open their doors to the public, providing insights into their work.
+It offers the opportunity to engage in conversations with researchers and participate in various activities and experiments.

 Liver-pancreas Organ Model, Heart Muscle Cells from Urine, and Memory Training in Virtual Reality

-Great interest in medical topics at the 6th Night of Knowledge: Staff from the University Medical Center Göttingen (UMG) presented over 80 exhibits to more than 8,000 visitors in the main building and five external areas of the UMG – a new record!
-Special highlights included the walk-in organ model consisting of liver and pancreas, as well as the production of heart muscle cells from urine.
+Great interest in medical topics at the 6th Night of Knowledge: Employees of the University Medical Center Göttingen (UMG) presented more than 80 offerings to over 8,000 visitors in the main building and in five external areas of the UMG – a new record!
+Special highlights included the walk-in organ model consisting of the liver and pancreas, as well as the production of heart muscle cells from urine.

 Insights into the Translation and Startup Ecosystem in Lower Saxony